manav1411/FairShare/readme.md

 ability to retake

 ## Analysis
-while loading screen, image sent to gpt-4o.
-OpenAI sends analysed result as JSON.
+while loading screen, image analysed in the background by API. after analysis, result sent back as JSON.

 # Styling
 Followed tailwind CSS guides, with animations.